Lead is Dead! (Except for Starting Batteries)

 “A Grade” = Marketing BS

 Please understand that the term”A Grade” is really a meaningless-term in China.
-A-grade really means EV/automotive-grade but the Chinese have figured out that people think “A”grade actually means something…Depending on the seller it may actually mean Abhorrent or Abysmal grade.
+“A-grade” really means EV/automotive-grade but the Chinese have figured out that people think “A”grade actually means something…Depending on the seller it may actually mean Abhorrent or Abysmal grade.

 For boaters buying drop-in batteries direct from China this can mean the low-grade “orphaned” or “rejected” cells wind up in batteries that may look exactly the same but are sold on Ali-xxxx, , eBay or through other less reputable sources..
 Once the cells are sealed in its glued together plastic case you the buyer have no way to know what quality cells you got.